nazmul-nhb/tetris/README.md

 - `500` Points for clearing `3x` lines at the same time.
 - `800` Points for clearing `4x` lines at the same time.

-As you clear more lines in a single move, the points awarded increase.
-Clearing multiple lines simultaneously is a strategic way to rack up more points and increase your score quickly.
+As more lines are cleared in a single move, the points awarded increase.
+Clearing multiple lines simultaneously is a strategic way to accumulate points quickly and boost the score efficiently.

 ## 🔥 Speed Ups

-As you accumulate more points during gameplay, the game will automatically increase the speed of the falling Tetrominos.
-This adds an increasing challenge as you progress.
-The speed levels are determined by your current score:
+As more points are accumulated during gameplay, the speed of the falling Tetrominos increases automatically.
+This creates an escalating challenge as the game progresses.
+Speed levels are determined by the current score:

 - **0 - 999 points**: Speed is **1s** per drop.
 - **1000 - 4999 points**: Speed is **0.9s** per drop.